rabbibotton/clog/OCICL.md

 If this is the new project an .asd file, first .lisp file and www directory will be created as well.
-Batch files that will use your asd files to load plugins are also configured run-ocicl.bat / run-ocicl and run-ql.bat / run-ql are also created.
+Batch files that will use your asd files to load plugins are also configured edit-ocicl.bat / edit-ocicl run-ocicl.bat / run-ocicl and run-ql.bat / run-ql are also created.

 Update ocicl frequenlty with: